CK-Explorer/White-Border-Removal-Image-Cropping-Tool/README.md

 ## :warning: License

-This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache-2.0 license - see the [LICENSE.md](LICENSE.md) file for details